-During the first half of 2011, Wescan focused on reviewing historical drill, geological and geotechnical data in order to plan the 2011 exploration activities on its portfolio of gold and coal properties.
+During the first part of 2011, Wescan focused on reviewing historical drill, geological and geotechnical data in order to plan the 2011 exploration activities on its portfolio of gold and coal properties.
 Based on this review, the Company undertook the raising of sufficient capital during the first quarter in order to finance a significant portion of the planned 2011 exploration programs.
 Following the completion of a \$1.6 million financing on February 24, 2011, Wescan announced certain exploration programs for the year.
 The programs commenced in June of 2011 on the Company's portfolio of gold properties in the La Ronge Gold Belt in northern Saskatchewan.
-The Company's large parcel of coal permits has also been reviewed and the Company intends to focus future coal exploration programs on certain areas of high potential.
+The significant intercepts for the Jojay Exploration program were recently released (see Wescan News Release dated November 18, 2011), with the remainder of the results for the Jasper program expected to follow once final assays have been received.